AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 For special characters see PROMPTING at ``man bash``.
 To make it permanent, should be added to *.bashrc* like ``export PS1``.

+:Home exercise:
-:Exercise: customize a prompt ``$PS1``, make sure is has a current
-           directory name and the hostname in it in the format *hostname:/path/to/current/dir*.
-Hint: save the original
-           PS1 like ``oldPS1=$PS1`` to be able to recover it any time.
+  - customize a prompt ``$PS1``, make sure is has a current directory name and the hostname in it in the format *hostname:/path/to/current/dir*.
+Hint: save the original PS1 like ``oldPS1=$PS1`` to be able to recover it any time.
-:Exercise*: make it colorful
+  - make it colorful
-:Exercise*: Find some example ``bashrc`` files online and see how long
-	    they are.
+  - take a look at https://www.tldp.org/LDP/abs/html/sample-bashrc.html
     Do you get any good ideas?

 Createing/editing/viewing file
 ------------------------------